aptos-labs/aptos-core/developer-docs-site/docs/nodes/validator-node/operator/node-requirements.md

 For the validator:

 - Open the TCP port 6180, to enable the validators to talk to each other.
+- Open the TCP port 6181, to enable validator fullnode to connect.
 - Open the TCP port 9101, to send the validator metrics to validate the health stats.
 - Make sure to keep the TCP port 6186 open for the local backup storage service.